 My success helping my dad led to us turning around our business.
 We rehired everyone, even a few new guys.
 We now work with many luxury hotels, multi million dollar beach front homes and even the LA Zoo.

-I have smoked weed since the summer of 8th grade but I became an official medical marijuana patient in 2007 when I was 20 years old.
-Back then it was actually a huge pain in the ass to get a medical card not like now where you can order it online.
+I became an official medical marijuana patient in 2007 when I was 20 years old and never looked back.
+At the time it was actually a huge pain in the ass to get a medical card.
+Now you can order it online.
 I had some experience growing "backyard buds" with some friends but nothing serious or on a large scale.

 My girlfriend worked in Downtown L.A. and often needed a second rider to use the car pool lane and avoid horrendous traffic.
 She would go to work and I would just kind of roam the neighborhoods like an idiot.
 I was allowed to hang out at her work some days but not all day.
 I would pass the time checking out different dispensaries in the area that were listed on Weed Maps.

 I spent many years traveling around LA with my girlfriend finding the best weed for the best prices at different dispensaries.
 This was the Cannabis Renaissance in the peak of Prop 215 with more pot shops in LA then Starbucks coffee shops.